Nature and Place

 BOOKS AND PAMPHLETS

 At the start of the new millennium The Rialto published a short run of first collections.
 In 2005 we turned our energy to publishing pamphlets and began our Bridge Pamphlets list.
 These have so far been by poets who we’ve asked to submit work.
-We also run a regular poetry pamphlet competition which has become a fixture of how we discover new work.
+We also run a poetry pamphlet competition which has become a fixture of how we discover new work.
 Oh, and we haven’t forgotten about first collections – we launched Dean Parkin’s The Swan Machine at last autumn’s Aldeburgh Poetry Festival, and published Matt Howard’s award winning Gall in 2018.

 “The magazine is consistently one of, if not the best spotter of emerging talent in the UK – as a writer you know that you have arrived if one of your poems goes in.
 It’s more than an imprimatur of quality – it’s a rite of passage.”